piepdx/pie-cookbook/drafts/working-draft-tactical.md

 - **Sodastream**: Despite the awkward sounds emanating from the kitchen, the Switchboard team really seemed to love their Sodastream.
 - **Blender**: We may or may not have had a representative of a certain margarita maker in the space for a time.
 But that said, smoothies and veggie blends are something your startups may want.

 Note: We have blown the circuit breaker on a regular basis.
 Especially when we had the toaster and microwave going when the fridge kicked on.
+We were lucky that the kitchen was on a separate circuit.
+Well, on a circuit with our conference room.
+Long  story short, be aware of your power consumption and the load on the circuits as you appoint your kitchen.

 			62. Mail